NachitoSMO/LCLunarRework/README.md

 - Depending on the moon, the amount of scrap in each moon will increase from 1 to 3 per **day not visiting said moon**.
 - This effect *stacks* until you reach a **hard cap**, which varies depending on the moon.

+## Rebirth

+- For an initial 8000 credits, you may purchase a Rebirth by typing 'rebirth' into the Terminal.
+- Once purchased, your Profit Quota will **loop back to 130** next quota fulfill.
+- The Scrap Gain and cap of each moon will also be **doubled**.
+- The cost of Rebirth will increase by 5000 credits after each purchase.

 ## Major Changes

 - After visiting a moon, the ship will automatically reroute to the Company.
 This means **you must pay again in order to re-visit high-tier moons**.
 - Moon prices have been slightly altered.

-## Misc changes

 - Artifice's scrap amount has been reverted to that of v56.
 This results in a major buff.

+## Misc changes

 - Selling early will now return the full value of the items in credits.
 However, the amount of quota fulfilled stays the same.

 ## Notes